 Judge F. Herbert Gruendel earned his Bachelor of Arts degree from Drew University in 1969.
 He earned a Master of Arts degree from the University of Maryland in 1971 and a Master of Arts degree from the University of Pennsylvania in 1974.
 Two years later, he earned a master’s degree in education from Rutgers University.
 In 1984, he earned his Juris Doctor, with honors, from the University of Connecticut School of Law, and he was admitted to the Connecticut Bar that same year.
 During law school, he won the Michie-Bobbs Merrill Prize for the Best Moot Court Brief.

-From 1983-84, he also participated in a mid-career fellowship at the Bush Center for Child Development and Social Policy at Yale University, where he conducted research in juvenile law.
+From 1983 to 1984, he participated in a mid-career fellowship at the Bush Center for Child Development and Social Policy at Yale University, where he conducted research in juvenile law.